-The principal amount of each mandatory sinking fund payment shown above will be reduced proportionately by the amount of the Term Bond (or any portion thereof) optionally redeemed prior to the mandatory redemption date shown above.
+The principal amount of each Mandatory Sinking Fund Payment shown above will be reduced proportionately by the amount of the Term Bond (or any portion thereof) optionally redeemed prior to the mandatory redemption date.

 Notice of Redemption.
-Notice of redemption of any Bonds will be given by the Paying Agent.
-Notice of any redemption of Bonds will be mailed postage prepaid, not less than 30 nor more than 60 days prior to the redemption date (i) by first class mail to the respective Owners thereof at the addresses appearing on the bond registration books, (ii) by secured mail to all organizations registered with the Securities and Exchange Commission as securities depositories, (iii) to at least two information services of national recognition which disseminate redemption information with respect to municipal securities, and (iv) as may be further required in accordance with the Continuing Disclosure Certificate of the District.
-See APPENDIX E - "PROPOSED FORM OF CONTINUING DISCLOSURE CERTIFICATE."
+Notice of redemption of any Bond will be given by the Paying Agent.
+Notice of any redemption of Bonds will be mailed postage prepaid, not less than 30 or more than 60 days prior to the redemption date (i) by first class mail to the respective Owners thereof at the addresses appearing on the bond registration books and (ii) to a municipal registered securities depository.
+See APPENDIX E-"PROPOSED FORM OF CONTINUING DISCLOSURE CERTIFICATE" attached hereto.